Stass Paraskos obscenity trial

-The Stass Paraskos obscenity trial was a notorious court case held in the northern English city of Leeds in 1966 involving an exhibition of paintings by the Cyprus-born British artist Stass Paraskos.
+The Stass Paraskos obscenity trial was a notorious court case held in the northern English city of Leeds in 1966 involving an exhibition of paintings by the Cyprus-born artist Stass Paraskos.

 Background

 Stass Paraskos was born in Cyprus in 1933, but moved to England in 1953.
 Settling in the city of Leeds he enrolled for classes at Leeds College of Art and became a painter.
 In 1961 he began teaching at Leeds College of Art, and in 1966 an exhibition of his work, under the title Lovers and Romances, was organised for him by fellow artists and Leeds College of Art lecturers, Patrick Hughes and Robin Page, in the art college's gallery, known as the Leeds Institute Gallery.